Bed Frame Sizes: Dimensions Guide + Sizing Chart

 Dimensions: 40-43 by 82-85 inches

 Twin XL bed frames fit twin XL mattresses and measure roughly 40-43 by 82-85 inches.
 Twin XL bed frames provide more leg room for taller sleepers who don’t require extra width.
 They are common in standard dormitories, teen bedrooms, or for young adults with limited space.
-It’s also possible to find bunk bed or loft frames made in twin XL sizes.
+It’s also possible to find bunk bed or loft frames made in twin XL or twin sizes.

 While it may seem like no issue, you shouldn’t purchase a twin mattress for a twin XL frame, as the former will be much shorter than the latter.
 It may be suitable for the mattress’s width, but the 5-inch gap between the headboard and floorboard can cause the mattress to slide.